Inna-Mykytiuk/confetti/README.md

    For dynamic and eye-catching presentations of our balloon decorations, we've implemented React-Slick, a powerful slider component that showcases our portfolio in style.

 5. Framer Motion:
    Our project incorporates Framer Motion to bring life to the user interface with stunning animations.
 Framer Motion is a React library that simplifies the creation of smooth and interactive animations, adding a layer of dynamism to various elements on our website.

+6. React-Toastify:
+    To provide informative and visually appealing notifications  to our users, we've integrated React-Toastify into our project.
+This library allows us to easily display toast messages, enhancing the overall user experience by delivering important updates and alerts in a non-intrusive manner.

 ![preview](https://github.com/Inna-Mykytiuk/confetti/blob/main/public/assets/images/confetti.jpg)